 What’s the outlook for enterprise hard disk drives (HDD) in the data center?

-Hard Times for Hard Drives?
+Good Times for Hard Drives

 The Relentless Rise of Data Storage